-If you have asthma or chronic obstructive pulmonary disease (COPD) you should ask your doctor's advice.
+If you have asthma or chronic obstructive pulmonary disease (COPD) you should ask your doctor for advice.
 They may have given you recommendations about increasing your inhaler medication or taking a 'rescue pack' of antibiotics and steroid tablets at the first sign of an infection.
-If not, speak to them for advice if you develop symptoms of a chest infection.
+If not, speak with them for advice if you develop symptoms of a chest infection.

 There are a number of symptoms that mean you should see a GP even if you do not have any other lung problems.
 They include: